tohrinagi/lets-chat-notifier/README.md

 ====

 ## Overview
-Let's Chat Notifier is unoffcial chrome plugin.
+Let's Chat Notifier is unoffcial chrome extention.
-This plugin notify of unread message count.
+This extention notify of unread message count.